 Diversity & Inclusion

 Skadden's lawyers strongly believe in fulfilling the obligation to assist through pro bono work those individuals and groups unable to afford legal services.
-Skadden, Arps is a charter signatory to the American Bar Association Pro Bono Challenge, pledging to commit attorney time equivalent to at least three percent of the firm's billable hours to work on pro bono matters.
+Skadden, Arps is a charter signatory to the Pro Bono Institute’s Law Firm Pro Bono Challenge, pledging to commit attorney time equivalent to at least three percent of the firm's billable hours to work on pro bono matters.
 In 1998, our New York office initiated two externships, one with the Legal Aid Society's Community Law Office and the other with Lawyers Alliance for New York.
 Each externship operates on a rotating basis, with an associate spending four months at one of these groups.
 The firm's Washington office had already initiated a similar externship with a six-month rotating service.
 Our attorneys (both litigators and non-litigators) represent individuals and organizations of limited means in matters including not-for-profit incorporations; Social Security claims; housing and government issues; the preparation of wills; real estate projects involving ownership for low-income tenants; criminal appeals; political asylum cases; divorces for battered women; and employment discrimination and unemployment cases.
 Our attorneys also counsel nonprofit charitable and cultural organizations and handle post-conviction representations in death penalty cases.